This post may contain affiliate links. Please refer to my privacy policy for more information.

 Instructions

-- Using either your fingers or a spatula, stir in the buttermilk, a tablespoon at a time.
-The dough should be moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.
+- Stream in the buttermilk, pulsing in 4 second increments until the dough is moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.¼ cup buttermilk, cold

-- Fold the dough onto its self until all flour is incorporated, forming the dough into a ball.
+- Turn the dough out onto a lightly floured or non-stick rolling mat.
+Form the dough into a disk shape, about 1 inch thick.
 Use a light hand to keep the butter from melting.

-- Refrigerate the dough for one hour or for up to three days.
+- Wrap the dough tightly with plastic wrap and press down to flatten the disk.
+Refrigerate the dough for one hour or for up to three days.

 - Roll the dough to about ⅛" thick and about 12" round.
 Transfer the dough onto the parchment lined cookie sheet.